yireo-training/magento2-vagrant/README.md

 This is because in some environments, the file syncing (NFS) of the Magento cache-folder `var/cache` causes traffic to go bezerk.
 By installing things in a non-synced folder, and then moving everything to the synced folder afterwards, this problem is bypassed.

+## Recommendations
+Do make sure to tune all things as documented above.

+Optionally also change the repo URL (currently in the `magento2-install.sh` script) to use an alternative Magento source.
+Using the
+  Yireo dev server is not giving you any guarantees, but works much faster for us than using the original `repo.magento.com`.